 Twelve homeless households will be assisted with ESG Rapid Re-Housing activity funds to reduce homelessness.
-CDBG funds will be used to rehabilitate approximately 20 units through the Immediate Needs Program.
+CDBG funds will be used to rehabilitate approximately 13 units through the Immediate Needs Program, and two additional units which need more substantial rehabilitation.